-HSBC Life Assurance (Malta) Ltd Sustainable Finance Disclosure Regulation (SFDR)
+HSBC Life Assurance (Malta) Ltd. Sustainable Finance Disclosure Regulation (SFDR)

-HSBC Life Assurance (Malta) Ltd, (hereafter to be referred to as ‘HSBC Life’)
+HSBC Life Assurance (Malta) Ltd., (hereafter to be referred to as ‘HSBC Life’).

 A. Sustainability risks in investment decisions

-Where HSBC Life is directly involved in the investment-decision making process, sustainability risks are considered as part of the financial analysis and for certain investments evaluate the associated impact(s).
-In addition, where HSBC Life can exercise discretion on the asset portfolio, restrictions may be imposed on the investment in the form of a prohibited investment list.
-In other words, HSBC Life will be prohibited to make any new investments in securities of companies or assets which are included in the Prohibited Investment List.
+For certain investments, where HSBC Life or any other entity acting on behalf of HSBC Life is directly involved in the investment-decision making and security selection process, sustainability risks and the associated impact(s) of these risks are considered as part of the financial analysis.
+In addition, where HSBC Life exercises discretion on the underlying asset portfolio, restrictions may be imposed on the investment/s to be chosen.
+For example, HSBC Life follows the HSBC Group Energy policy (which is available for download through this Link) whereby HSBC Life would be prohibited from making any investment/s in securities of companies or other assets which are not in line with such policy.

 C. Sustainability risks in remuneration policies